approov/quickstart-kong_approov-plugin/docs/APPROOV_KONG_PLUGIN_DEMO.md

 ### Making Requests to the Third Party API

-In order to test the Approov integration with the Kong API Gateway we will perform some requests to the Third Party API, that will cover both valid and invalid requests for Approov Tokens with and without token binding.
+In order to test the Approov integration with the Kong API Gateway we will perform some requests to the Third Party API which will cover both valid and invalid requests for Approov Tokens, with and without token binding.

 Feel free to modify the examples we are providing for Postman and Curl, so that you can try as many edge cases as you can think of.